 How to work Chained Wheatear Stitch

 Work Chained Wheatear in a downward motion.
 Commence with two straight stitches worked in a V shape.
-Make sure the base of each stitch meet.
+Make sure the base of each stitch meets.

 Pass your needle under the two straight stitches to form a second chain stitch.

-Take your needle back into the fabric at the point where it emerged so that is forms a second chain.
+Take your needle back into the fabric at the point where it emerged, so that it forms a second chain.

-Bring your needle out close to the base of the wheatear stitch and taking the needle under the two two bars of the V stitch create another loop of the chain.
+Bring your needle out close to the base of the wheatear stitch and, taking the needle under the two bars of the V-stitch, create another loop of the chain.

 Continue in this manner down the line.

-This stitch can also be varied in different ways.
-For instance the length of the diagonal straight stitches can be varied.
-With Chained Wheatear Stitch many types of embroidery thread can be used to great effect.
+You can vary this stitch in different ways.
+For instance, the length of the diagonal straight stitches can be varied.
+With Chained Wheatear Stitch, many types of embroidery thread can be used to great effect.
 You can also work with single units arranged in patterns.
 Chained Wheatear lends itself to beading and looks great if you tuck a seed bead into the chains.

 Chained Wheatear is a versatile stitch.
 I hope you enjoy exploring what you can do with it!